sophiebatten123/SudokuGame/README.md

 ## Game Complete

-- Displays a well done message to the user telling them how long it took to complete the puzzle.
+- Displays a well-done message to the user telling them how long it took to complete the puzzle.

 <details>
     <summary>Well Done Message - Click Here:</summary>